eggdropsoap/QuestWorlds/markdown/QuestWorlds.md

 ### 1.5.2 Game Master

-Your Game Master (GM) is the interface between your imagination and the game-world in which the PCs have their adventures; describing the people, places, creatures, objects, and events therein.
+Your Game Master (GM) is the interface between your imagination and the game-world in which the PCs have their adventures, describing the people, places, creatures, objects, and events therein.
 Your GM also plays the role of any Non-Player Characters (NPCs) with whom your PC interacts in the course of your adventures.

 We generally refer to the GM as 'your GM' in this document's player-facing language.
 However, if you are the GM for a given game, this naturally refers to you.

 # 2.0 Mechanics

-In a *QuestWorlds* game, stories develop dynamically as you and your GM work together to role-play the dramatic conflict between your group's PCs in pursuit of their goals and the challenges, or threats that your GM presents to stand in your way.
-Stories advance by two methods: conflict, where your PC is prevented from achieving their goals because there is something that must be overcome, a **story obstacle**, to gain a desired person, thing, or even status: the **prize**; or revelation, where something must be overcome, a **story obstacle**, to learn a secret, uncover the past, or reach understanding: the **prize**.
+In a *QuestWorlds* game, stories develop dynamically as you and your GM work together to role-play the dramatic conflict between your group's PCs in pursuit of their goals, and the challenges or threats that your GM presents to stand in their way.
+Stories advance by two methods: conflict and revelation.
+In conflict, your PC is prevented from achieving their goals because there is something that must be overcome---a **story obstacle**---to gain a desired person, thing, or even status---the **prize**.
+In revelation, something must be overcome---a **story obstacle**---to learn a secret, uncover the past, or reach understanding---the **prize**.

 Over the course of play, your GM will present various **story obstacles** as conflicts to the PCs, resulting in either **victory** or **defeat** for your character, which determines whether or not you gain the **prize** you sought.
 These conflicts can represent any sort of challenge you might face: fighting, a trial or debate, survival in a harsh environment, out-wooing rival suitors, and so on.

-Rather than mechanically addressing the individual tasks that make up these conflicts, *QuestWorlds* usually assesses your overall **victory** or **defeat** in a single **contest** where you and your GM make an opposed roll pitting your characters **ability** vs the **resistance** the **story obstacle** presents to you achieving the **prize**.
+Rather than mechanically addressing the individual tasks that make up these conflicts, *QuestWorlds* usually assesses your overall **victory** or **defeat** in a single **contest** where you and your GM make an opposed roll pitting your character's **ability** vs the **resistance** the **story obstacle** presents to you achieving the **prize**.

-Whenever the GM presents a **story obstacle** for you to overcome, you should **frame the contest** by describing what you are trying to accomplish, the **prize**, and which of your **abilities** (see below) you want to use to achieve that **prize**, and how.
+Whenever the GM presents a **story obstacle** for you to overcome, you should **frame the contest** by describing what you are trying to accomplish, the **prize**, and which of your **abilities** (see §2.1) you want to use to achieve that **prize**, and how.

 Based on that **framing** and other factors, your GM will assess what **resistance** the characters face.